Zeyad-Hegazy/Zeyad-Hegazy/README.md

-- 👋 Hi, I’m Zeyad-Hegazy
+- 👋 Hi, I’m Zeyad Hegazy
 - 👀 I’m interested in Writing code
 - 🌱 I’m currently learning to be a full-stack developer
 - 💞️ I’m looking to collaborate on real projects